Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^4]: <cite>High-Performance Browser Networking</cite> by {{<indieweb-person first-name="Ilya" last-name="Grigorik" url="https://www.igvita.com/">}} gives [a great introduction to how TCP works](https://hpbn.co/building-blocks-of-tcp/), if you'd like more details.

 [^5]: HPACK and QPACK header compression includes dictionaries containing common headers.
 If a header matches one of these common values, its effective size can be reduced to a single byte.
 If a header has an uncommon value, consider minifying it by removing unnecessary whitespace.
-Remember that if your golden first kilobyte already lists all essential resources, these could be considered premature optimizations.
+Remember that if your golden first kilobyte already lists all essential resources, these could be considered premature optimi&shy;zations.
 Real bottlenecks lie elsewhere.

 [^6]: Ironically, that page doesn't load the main text without JavaScript despite citing a JavaScript requirement as a downside.
 If you can't load the page, the same reasons are [outlined here](https://addyosmani.com/blog/infinite-scroll-without-layout-shifts/) in the "Accessibility concerns for infinite scroll" section.

 [^7]: Firefox users [can enable "find as you type"](https://website-archive.mozilla.org/www.mozilla.org/access/access/type-ahead/) by toggling a preference in `about:config`.
 Chromium (and derivatives) users can [install an extension](https://github.com/Foxy/chrome-type-ahead); note that it requires full-page access and performs script injection to work.

 [^8]: Iterating through a list of font names to see if each one is available on a user's system is a slow but effective way to determine installed fonts without being granted permission to use the Font Access API.
-[BrowserLeaks has a demo](https://browserleaks.com/fonts) of this approach.
+[Browser&shy;Leaks has a demo](https://browserleaks.com/fonts) of this approach.
 Warning: the page might hog your CPU for a while.

 [^9]: Decoration is more than cosmetic.
-The [color overrides and accessibility](#color-overrides-and-accessibility) sub-section describes how some decorations, like borders, improve accessibility.
+The [color overrides and accessibility](#color-overrides-and-accessibility) sub-section describes how some decorations, like borders, improve access&shy;ibility.

 [^10]: <span itemscope itemtype="https://schema.org/Book">{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}</span> only renders invisible text without JavaScript.
 You can use a textual browser, screen reader, copy-paste the page contents elsewhere, use a reader-mode implemen&shy;tation, or "view source" to read it without enabling scripts.
 All of these options will ironically override the carefully-crafted typography of this website about typography.

     I find <cite>Practical Typography</cite> quite useful for printed works, and incorporated a more moderate version of its advice on soft-hyphens into this page.
 With a few such exceptions, I generally find it to be poor advice for Web content.

 [^11]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
-This lets libaom optimize the perceptual quality of lossy encodes much more accurately.
+This lets libaom optimize the perceptual quality of lossy encodes much more accu&shy;rately.

 [^12]: <p>Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
 In Firefox, navigate to <code>about:config</code> and toggle some flags under <code>javascript<wbr>.options</code>.</p><figure itemscope itemtype="https://schema.org/SoftwareSourceCode"><figcaption><strong itemprop="codeSampleType">Code snippet</strong>: Firefox prefs to turn off JIT compilation</figcaption><pre><code itemprop="text">javascript.options.ion<br>javascript.options.baselinejit<br>javascript.options.native_regexp<br>javascript.options.asmjs<br>javascript.options.wasm</code></pre></figure><p>